 - Read full Enhanced Ventilation Standards for Indoor Dining / Application Form for Increased Dining Capacity (PDF).

-- Use the Worksheet to calculate air changes per hour (Excel) to calculate Restaurant Ventilation/Air Exchanges per Hour.
+- Use the Restaurant Ventilation/ACH Calculator (Excel) to calculate Restaurant Ventilation/Air Exchanges per Hour.

 - Educate staff about symptoms and prevention of COVID-19.